Magical × Heroine Magimajo Pures!: Production

 During the show's run, Yuki Miyoshi, Momoka Sumitani, Misaki Tsuruya, Youka Ogawa, and Kurea Masuda performed as their characters at events and released music under the name Magical² (stylized as magical² and pronounced "magical magical").
 The first opening theme song, "Ai ni Tsuite", was first performed at Miracle²'s final concert tour in March 2018.
 Along with performing songs featured in the show, Magical² also performed "Fure Fure", the theme song for Alvark Tokyo for their 2018-2019 basketball season.

 Media

-Episode list
+Episodes

 Magical × Heroine Magimajo Pures! was broadcast weekly from April 1, 2018 on TV Tokyo at 9:00 AM and BS TV Tokyo at 10:00 AM.
 Episodes were also uploaded onto Takara Tomy's YouTube channel one week after its original broadcast date, with each new episode available worldwide for up to one week.
 Episodes were also screened with English subtitles under the name Magical × Heroine Magimajo Pures! at Chara Expo USA 2018.

 Asaka Uchida, Suzuka Adachi, Yuzuha Oda, Rina Usukura, and Mio Nishiyama reprised their roles from Idol × Warrior Miracle Tunes! in episode 6.
 Sasuke Ohtsuru and Takumi also reprised their roles from Idol × Warrior Miracle Tunes! in episode 16.